By Wilfredo “Wil” Rojas, M.Ed. | AC JosepH Media Guest Blogger

-But on the road to this important gams, the Dragons had to take care of business at home against a good Clearview Regional High School Pioneers team from Mullica Hill, also in Gloucester County.
+But on the road to this important game, the Dragons had to take care of business at home against a good Clearview Regional High School Pioneers team from Mullica Hill, also in Gloucester County.

 Cornerstone Community Church in Millville: Visit today, Services Sunday at 10:30 a.m.
-EST. Click HERE for more information
+EST. Click HERE for more information.

 Here is where head coach Mark Hendricks focused on the here and now.
 He and his coaching staff wanted to beat Clearview as a test of readiness for the much-anticipated battle with Hillsborough, a most formidable opponent.